Poland and Hungary chart different roads to accessing EU funds

 That, however, risks collapsing the coalition.
 PiS and United Poland have grown increasingly hostile in rhetoric in recent weeks over the recovery fund and the alleged EU’s blackmailing Poland over it.

-On the other hand, PiS vowed to defend United Poland’s leader, Justice Minister Zbigniew Ziobro, against a no confidence motion filed by the opposition.
-The vote is taking place in the parliament, the Sejm, later on December 13.
+On the other hand, PiS vowed to defend United Poland’s leader, Justice Minister Zbigniew Ziobro, against a no-confidence motion filed by the opposition.
+The ruling coalition rejected the motion by a small but still comfortable enough margin of two votes on December 13.

 It also remains unclear whether the opposition would like to lend PiS a hand in the parliament, effectively giving the government a lifeline.

-Blocking solutions that would lead to the release of the recovery fund money is politically risky for the opposition as well, with PiS almost certainly likely to blame it for lack of support.
+Blocking solutions that would lead to the release of the recovery fund money is politically risky for the opposition as well, with PiS almost certain to blame it for lack of support and the eventually possible withholding of the funds.